pschool-in/curriculum/content/grammar/clause/clause-selectword.md

 *Do not play* with older children.
 *Hyderabad is a city* of pearls.
 *She listened to me* with great curiosity.
-*She is eating* in a plate.
+*She is eating* on a plate.
 ```

 ```
-*She arrived to work on time* in spite of leaving home so late.
+*She arrived to work on time* despite leaving home so late.
 *I was standing* near the gate.
 *She made coffee* for the guests.
 *He bought a scarf* for a friend.